localchart/zabavno/README.md

 [![Build Status](https://travis-ci.org/weinholt/zabavno.svg?branch=master)](https://travis-ci.org/weinholt/zabavno)

 Zabavno is an emulator for the x86 instruction set architecture.
-The idea is to emulate an Intel 80386 in real-address mode, by translating machine code to Scheme code and eval'ing it.
+It emulates an Intel 80386 in real-address mode by translating machine code into Scheme and eval'ing it.
+The translations are cached, which makes it reasonably snippy.

 Zabavno is licensed under the MIT license.
 See LICENSE.TXT for defails.

 ## Why?

-The author needed an 80386 real-mode emulator in another project and decided to make a separate project for it.
+Originally the author needed an 80386 real-mode emulator in another project and decided to make a separate project for it.
 The name means funny or interesting.

 ## Current status

 The emulator can load simple DOS programs and start FreeDOS and MS-DOS from boot floppies.
-This is done by emulating just the CPU and with a pseudo BIOS written in Scheme.
+This is done by emulating just the CPU in combination with a pseudo BIOS written in Scheme.
 Programs run responsively but not blazingly fast, it's more like on a genuine 80386.

-Protected mode is not a priority right now but should eventually be added.
-Full PC or DOS emulation is also not really a priority, except as a way to get more software running for testing.
-However, patches that improve PC and DOS emulation are very welcome.
-The (zabavno x86) library should be kept purely to emulating the CPU, with hooks for everything else.
+The major missing features are protected mode, 80387 emulation, and any sort of hardware interfaces at all (existing features are supported by BIOS calls).

 ## Usage